sorjjoon/Cyber-security-project/README.md

-A simple web service where user can store their deepest secrets, and later retrive them.
+A simple web service where users can store their deepest secrets, and later retrive them.

 To create a new user, click the "new user" button and fill your password and username